-The importance of Youngstock care has long been overlooked in the overall farming system.
-However, changes you make at this crucial stage will have dramatic effects later when in production.
+The importance of youngstock care has long been overlooked in the overall farming system.
+However, changes you make at this crucial stage will have dramatic effects later in terms of production.
 Rearing a replacement heifer is the second highest cost on a unit and small changes can have a huge impact on the bottom line.

 Approximately £75 - depending on numbers in attendance

 This one-day course is conducted by Kat and has been very successful.
 Topics including calving, colostrum, diseases and weaning are all covered in detail, followed by an afternoon session to employ practical skills.
 A stethoscope and thermometer are also included in the price thereby affording you the opportunity to utilise new skills as soon as you arrive home as you adopt a systematic approach to the sick calf and utilise your knowledge of the 5 Qs of Colostrum on your farms.